Small and Disadvantaged Business Acquisition Policy

-Except for the acquisitions described below, if a responsible covered company submits a responsive bid, quotation, or proposal, the contracting officer shall, for the purpose of price evaluation, add to each noncovered company's bid, quotation, or proposal the following factors: 3 percent of the first $500,000, plus 1 percent for any amount of the bid, quotation, or proposal that exceeds $500,000.
-After applying this price adjustment, the contracting officer will select the bid, quotation, or proposal as provided under ordinary Board acquisition procedures.
+Except for the acquisitions described below, if a responsible covered company submits a responsive offer, the contracting officer shall, for the purpose of price evaluation, add to each noncovered company’s offer the following factor(s): 3 percent of the amount up to $500,000, plus 1 percent for any amount of the offer that exceeds $500,000.
+After applying this price adjustment, the contracting officer will select the offer as provided under the evaluation criteria set forth in the acquisition.

-No price adjustment will be calculated in any the following acquisitions, even if a covered company is a bidder: (1) the value of the contract is equal to or less than $100,000, (2) the acquisition is a set-aside under this policy, (3) the covered company has executed a waiver of the price preference, (4) price is not a factor in the evaluation, or (5) the contract is being awarded pursuant to the Trade Agreements Act or another international agreement.
+No price adjustment will be calculated in any of the following acquisitions, even if a covered company is a bidder: (1) the value of the contract is equal to or less than $100,000, (2) the acquisition is a set-aside under this policy, (3) the covered company has executed a waiver of the price preference, (4) price is not a factor in the evaluation, or (5) the contract is being awarded pursuant to the Trade Agreements Act or another international agreement.

-Except for solicitations for services that are personal in nature, each solicitation that has subcontracting possibilities and is expected to exceed $300,000 ($500,000 for construction) shall specify that each noncovered company's bid or proposal must include a subcontracting plan that describes the vendor's commitment to provide covered companies the maximum practicable opportunity to participate in contract performance meeting the requirements in the acquisition and consistent with the vendor's efficient contract performance.
+Except for solicitations for services that are personal in nature, each solicitation that has subcontracting possibilities and is expected to exceed $100,000 ($300,000 for construction) shall specify that each noncovered company’s offer must include a subcontracting plan that describes the vendor’s commitment to provide covered companies the maximum practicable opportunity to participate in contract performance meeting the requirements in the acquisition and consistent with the vendor’s efficient contract performance.
 The subcontracting plan must be acceptable to the contracting officer in order for the vendor to be awarded the contract.